Compressed Bayesian Tensor Regression: Posterior Consistency

 \section{Posterior Consistency}

-Projection of the tensor predictor is justifiable from a computational point of view, but the statistical validity of the resulting inference must be defensible theoretically.
-To this end, we present in this section theoretical results that demonstrate that the predictions generated, respectively, with the original and compressed tensor predictors and variables can be made arbitrarily close for particular choices of the projection matrix.
+Projection of the tensor predictor is justifiable from a computational point of view, but the statistical validity of the resulting inference must be theoretically defensible.
+We present in this section theoretical results that demonstrate that the predictions generated by the original and compressed tensor predictors and variables can be made arbitrarily close for particular choices of the projection matrix.